 I would have liked to release these as an asset after disbanding, but it was very much tuned for a unique asset pipeline.
 Though it’s not visible here, I had to hand-roll a mesh combiner and optimizer due to the way we were constructing character meshes and using materials.
 It was quite unorthodox, but it afforded us a great deal of flexibility in how we could re-use assets.

-I made a Radiosity simulator for an Advanced Rendering and Modeling course while I was at Michigan Tech.
+Here’s a Radiosity simulator I made to demonstrate basic baked lighting.
 It was an arduous process, riddled with bug crunching and rounding error, but I’m fairly pleased with how it turned out.

 Those white edges on the bottom of some surfaces went away eventually, but unfortunately I don’t have any surviving images of it.
 It’s partly because I was doing this with a low patch resolution, but it’s also an edge-case having to do with how I detected neighboring patches.